kzoacn/NP-intersect-coNP/README.md

 * Three Steps: (1) Subexp Time Algorithms for NP ∩ coNP (2) NP ∩ coNP ⊆ QP (3) NP ∩ coNP = P
 * The quasi-polynomial time algorithm for the Discrete Logarithm problem with fixed characteristic.
 * Tensor Isomorphism over finite fields is in NP ∩ coNP.
+* A quasi-polynomial time algorithm for poyUnknotting Problem is claimed in 2021 by Lackenby.
+However the result has not been published yet.

 ## References